 2. What are the regulations for travelling back to Germany if Germany imposes a travel warning for Tirol?

-Germany currently has a travel warning in place for Tirol (with the exception of the enclave of Jungholz).
+Germany currently has a travel warning in place for Tirol (with the exception of the enclaves Kleinwalsertal and Jungholz).
 Guests travelling back to Germany after a stay in Tirol must be aware of the following points:

 - A negative Covid-19 test (no older than 48 hours) must be presented.

 - Travellers returning to Germany from Tirol who cannot provide a negative Covid-19 test must quarantine at home for 10 days.